harrytwigg/Django-Rest-Framework-Dynamic-JWT/docs/development_and_contributing.rst

 Development and contributing
 ============================

-To do development work for Simple JWT, make your own fork on Github, clone it locally, make and activate a virtualenv for it, then from within the project
+To do development work for Dynamic JWT, make your own fork on Github, clone it locally, make and activate a virtualenv for it, then from within the project
 directory: